carojasp12/Customer_Churn/README.md

 lts
 ![Screenshot 2024-06-02 at 6 33 51 PM](https://github.com/carojasp12/Customer_Churn/assets/152929248/a1cfa409-a502-448d-8869-e65a38597e6a)

-# The top three reasons according to our model that will likely cause a customer to churn are as follows #
+# The top 3 reasons according to our model that will likely cause a customer to churn are as follows #

 1. Higher call rate to the support department
 2. Customer is paying past the payment due date on a consistent basis